Foundation Full Service Training

 *For a detailed description of each command and the expectation please click here

-Sit – In this exercise the dog’s behind needs to be making contact with the floor.
+Sit - In this exercise, the dogs behind must make contact with the floor.
 No hovering!

-Down – In this exercise the dog’s elbows need to touch the floor.
+Down - In this exercise, the dog's elbows must touch the floor.

-Heel – In this exercise the dog is be in position on the left side (unless discussed other wise during the meet/greet).
-Your dog’s shoulder should line up with your knee and the leash should be “loose” at all times.
+Heel - In this exercise, the dog should be in position on the left side (unless discussed otherwise during the meet/greet).
+Your dog's shoulder should line up with your knee, and the leash should be "loose" at all times.

-Stay – In this exercise you can leave the dog either in a sit position or a down position.
-The dog has to hold that position until you come back to the dog and release them. *It is very important you never release the dog from the stay position if you are away from the dog.
-I don’t want the dog to confuse stay and come.
-They are complete opposite exercises.
-Walk back to the spot you assigned the sit or down and give the release word “OK” to allow them to break the position.
+Stay - In this exercise, you can leave the dog in a sit or a down position.
+The dog has to hold that position until you return to the dog and give the release. *You must never release the dog from the stay position if you are away from the dog.
+I want the dog to be clear about staying and coming.
+These two commands are opposite exercises.
+While in the stay, walk back to where you assigned the sit or down and give the release word "OK" to allow them to break the position.

-Come – In this exercise we wait until the dog is “free roaming” then you say the dog’s name and the COME command.
-The dog should stop what it’s doing and come to you.
-The dog just needs to be in a 1 yard radius of you and not leave until you give them the release command “OK”
+Come - In this exercise, we wait until the dog is "free-roaming."
+Then, you say the dog's name and the COME command.
+The dog should stop what it's doing and come to you.
+The dog needs to be within a 1-yard radius of you and not leave until you give it the release command "OK."

-No – This is the command we use to mark a behavior we want the dog to change.
+No - This command marks a behavior we want the dog to change.

-Off – This command is used for jumping on people or furniture.
-If the dog’s feet leave the ground we would say NO OFF.
+Off - This command is used for jumping on people or furniture.
+If the dog's feet leave the ground, we will say NO OFF.

-Enough – This is a command we use around the kennel for barking.
-If your dog is barking and you want them to stop you would say this.
+Enough - This is a command we use around the kennel for barking.
+If your dog is barking, Enough indicates you need the dog to stop.

-Mannerisms your dog knows from the training with-out having to say a specific command: Not bolting out a door that is opened, not jumping out the car when the door is opened, not rushing out of a crate when you open the door, sitting before their meals, sitting to get their collar and leash put on, not jumping to great guest, not counter surfing/begging, not being overly pushy for attention.
+Mannerisms your dog knows from the training without having to say a specific commands - Not bolting out of an opened door, not jumping out of the car when the door is opened, not rushing out of a crate when you open the door, sitting before meals, sitting to get their collar and leash put on, not jumping to great guests, not counter surfing/begging, not being overly pushy for attention. *All the unspoken behaviors that make a dog easier to live with!

 Lesa Rhoton